KabouterBlog/kabouterblog.github.io/_notes/childs-play.md

 ## Inspiration

 My first instinct is to turn to other forms of media that I want to get the "feel" of in this new project and analyze them for similarities and tropes.
-To this extent, I have been developing an [[Appendix N]] to be a source of inspiration.
+To this extent, I have been developing an [[appendix-n|Appendix N]] to be a source of inspiration.
 A very common theme in almost all of these works is "little person on big adventure".
 While not all of the protagonists are literal children, a lot of them are, and even when they are not the power dynamics at play put them at a large disadvantage: brute force is not an option for them.
 I have compiled a short list of "verbs" off of the top of my head from what I remember from these works:

 - Hide